dddrrreee/cs140e-win19/labs/README.md

   and writes, and test your bootloader implementation by replaying these back, both as seen and with systematic corruption.<br></br>
-  This approach comes from the model-checking community, and I believe after you impement this lab and test (and fix) your bootloader you will be surprised if it breaks later.
+  This approach comes from the model-checking community, and I believe after you implement this lab and test (and fix) your bootloader you will be surprised if it breaks later.
 (In general, the approach we follow here applies well to other network protocols which have multi-step protocols and many potential failure modes, difficult to